This PDF is the current document as it appeared on Public Inspection on 01/14/2013 at 08:45 am.

 FOR FURTHER INFORMATION CONTACT:

-Jean E. Minarick, Senior Counsel, at 202-551-6811 or Daniele Marchesani, Branch Chief, at 202-551-6821 (Division of Investment Management, Office of Investment Company Regulation).End Further Info End Preamble Start Supplemental Information
+Jaea F. Hahn, Senior Counsel, at 202-551-6870 or Janet M. Grossnickle, Assistant Director, at 202-551-6821 (Division of Investment Management, Office of Investment Company Regulation).End Further Info End Preamble Start Supplemental Information

 The following is a temporary order and summary of the application.
-The complete application may be obtained via the Commission's website by Start Printed Page 41830searching for the file number, or an applicant using the Company name box, at http://www.sec.gov/search/search.htm, or by calling (202) 551-8090.
+The complete application may be obtained via the Commission's Web site by searching for the file number, or an applicant using the Company name box, at http://www.sec.gov/search/search.htm, or by calling (202) 551-8090.

-3. On July 8, 2011, the United States District Court for the District of New Jersey entered a judgment, which included the Injunction, against JPMS (“Judgment”) in a matter brought by the Commission.
-The Commission alleged in the complaint (“Complaint”) that prior to at least 2005, JPMS engaged in fraudulent practices and made misrepresentations and omissions in connection with bidding on municipal reinvestment instruments.
-The Complaint alleged that JPMS engaged in fraudulent practices, misrepresentations, and omissions that affected the prices of certain reinvestment instruments, deprived certain municipalities of a presumption that their reinvestment instruments were purchased at fair market value, and/or jeopardized the tax-exempt status of certain securities.
-Based on the alleged misconduct described above, the Complaint alleged that JPMS violated section 15(c)(1)(A) of the Exchange Act.
-Without admitting or denying any of the allegations in the Complaint (other than those relating to the jurisdiction of the District Court over it and the subject matter, solely for purposes of this action), JPMS consented to the entry of the Injunction and other relief, including disgorgement, prejudgment interest, and civil monetary penalties.
+4. On January 8, 2013, the United States District Court for the District of Columbia entered a judgment, which included the Injunction, against the Defendants (“Judgment”) in a matter brought by the Commission.
+The Commission alleged in the complaint (“Complaint”) that the Defendants violated Sections 17(a)(2) and (3) of the Securities Act of 1933 in connection with alleged false and misleading disclosures involving offerings of certain residential mortgage-backed securities (“RMBS”).
+Without admitting or denying any of the allegations in the Complaint (other than those relating to the jurisdiction of the District Court over it and the subject matter, solely for purposes of this action), the Defendants consented to the entry of the Injunction and other relief, including disgorgement, prejudgment interest, and civil monetary penalties.

 Applicants' Legal Analysis